linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 04.07.2023 (announcement)
+- 🚀 Our subdomain system is nearing completion as we're about to connect all our domains to the subdomain .linkspreed.com successfully.
+Today, we wrap up the setup and wish you continued joy in utilizing our free software capabilities. 🥳🎉 Have you explored our diverse range of tools?
+Which one is your favorite? #software #subdomains #tools

+### 04.07.2023 (announcement)
 - 📢 Exciting news! 🎉📅 Linkspreed is now on Calendly! 🙌🔗 Book your personal meeting with us using the link https://calendly.com/linkspreed. 🗓️✨ We'll be incorporating this link more often in the future... so stay tuned! 😉🚀 Have you already scheduled a meeting with us? #Linkspreed #Calendly #BookNow

 ### 03.07.2023 (announcement Skyup)